 Web Connection Installation

-Please read this document if you're installing Web Connection for the first time or even if you are doing an update installation.
+Please read this document if you're installing Web Connection for the first time or doing an update installation.
 It contains important information that might save you some trouble during installation and especially during updates.

-- Windows Web Server IIS 7 or later, IIS Express, IIS 6
+- Windows Web Server IIS 7 or later, IIS Express or Web Connection Web Server

 - Visual FoxPro 9.0

 It is possible to install multiple versions of Web Connection on a machine, side by side.
 We recommend you rename an old version (

 wconnect_<version>) then install the new one in it's normal

 wconnectlocation.
 Both versions can be used side by side - you just need to make sure that

 You can download the shareware version of Web Connection from a public link, while the full, registered version download link is provided to you via a private registration email.
 The shareware version is named

 Files are self-executing 7zip archives and can be executed as an EXE which prompts where to unpack the installation files.
 Note that the EXE is not the installer - it only unpacks files.
 Alternately, the EXE can also be opened with 7Zip directly, which lets you lets you pick out individual files.